Claudiomiro (footballer, born 1971): Post-playing career

 After retiring, Claudiomiro became an assistant of Argel Fuchs (his teammate during his period at Santos), working at Mogi Mirim, Guaratinguetá, Caxias (two stints), Campinense, São José-RS, Criciúma, Guarani, Botafogo-SP, Brasiliense, Oeste, Joinville, Figueirense, Red Bull Brasil and América de Natal.
 On 13 February 2015, he returned to Joinville, again as an assistant.

 In 2020, Claudiomiro was named Ivan Izzo's assistant at Taubaté.
 He returned to his former side Santos shortly after, being named assistant of Élder Campos at the under-17 team.

 In 2022, when Élder was named manager of the under-20s for the year's Copa São Paulo de Futebol Júnior, Claudiomiro was also promoted to the squad as an assistant; he later continued to work in the team as an assistant of Orlando Ribeiro.
 On 3 August of that year, after Serginho Chulapa left the coaching staff of the first team, Claudiomiro became the side's new permanent assistant manager.

+Claudiomiro was also an interim head coach of Santos during a 3–2 home loss against Flamengo in May 2023, after Odair Hellmann was sacked.